GSA/Section508.gov/_pages/content-pages/2020-08-03-art-glossary.md

 "In computing, a keyboard is an input device, partially modeled after the typewriter keyboard, which uses an arrangement of buttons or keys, to act as mechanical levers or electronic switches.
 A keyboard typically has characters engraved or printed on the keys and each press of a key typically corresponds to a single written symbol.
 However, to produce some symbols requires pressing and holding several keys simultaneously or in sequence.
 While most keyboard keys produce letters, numbers or signs (characters), other keys or simultaneous key presses can produce actions or computer commands."

-Keypads are defined in two ways by YourDictionary.com:
+Keypads are defined in two ways by the Merriam-Webster dictionary:

-"A small keyboard or supplementary keyboard keys; for example, the keys on a calculator or the number/cursor cluster on a computer keyboard." (<http://www.yourdictionary.com/computer/keypad>)
+* "A small set of keys that is part of a larger keyboard or another device (such as a telephone or calculator)" (<https://www.merriam-webster.com/dictionary/keypad>)

-Programmable keypad: "An auxiliary keypad that can be programmed to enter strings of text and commands with one keystroke.
-It connects between the keyboard and the computer and is entirely self contained without using software.
-Also known as "macro keypads," such devices are extremely helpful when applications require entering long sequences of menu and keyboard commands over and over.
-They can also be used to enter repetitive strings of text." (<http://www.yourdictionary.com/computer/keypad>)
+* "a small, usually numerical keyboard" (<https://www.merriam-webster.com/dictionary/keypad>)

 <div class="link-top">
   <a href="#top">Top</a>